Arfentul/smashgg-match-results/README.md

 Instructions on how to obtain an API key: https://developer.smash.gg/docs/authentication/

-You can find the tournament name in the URL of the event.
+You can find the tournament name in the smash.gg URL of the event.

 For example, the tournament name for: https://smash.gg/tournament/super-con4-na-biweekly-20 would be "super-con4-na-biweekly-20"